dmurdoch/tables/cran-comments.md

-# tables 0.9.28

-Fixed note about man page links to knitr pages.

-# tables 0.9.27
+# tables 0.9.30

-This is a small bug fix release.
-It also contains a fix for the error reported by CRAN on June 21 to work with an update to the formatters package.
+A small bug fix release.

+There are no issues reported on CRAN about the previous version.